vikejs/vike/examples/react/readme.md

-An example of using `vite-plugin-ssr` with React showcasing all of `vite-plugin-ssr`'s features.
+Example of using `vite-plugin-ssr` with React showcasing all of `vite-plugin-ssr`'s features.

 To run it: